John Paulding: American Revolution

-As part of an armed patrol in Westchester County, with fellow militiamen David Williams and Isaac Van Wart, Paulding seized British Major John André, who had left Benedict Arnold after discussing the latter's defection to the British and betrayal of the patriots.
-This site is now commemorated as Patriot's Park in Tarrytown, New York.
-André, seeing Paulding's Hessian coat, may have assumed him to be a member of the "cowboys," or pro-British marauders who raided the Neutral Ground for cattle and supplies.
-Searching André for valuables, they discovered documents of his secret communication with Benedict Arnold.
+On September 23, 1780, Paulding was patrolling the post road running from Albany to New York City (today's U.S. Route 9) along with two other young militiamen, David Williams and Isaac Van Wart.
+A rider on horseback wearing civilian clothes approached, heading south toward New York; Paulding seized the reins of his horse and began to question him.
+The rider turned out to be British Major John André, who had left Benedict Arnold after planning Arnold's defection from the American side, and who was trying to make his way back to British lines.
+André, seeing Paulding's Hessian coat, may have assumed him to be a soldiers of De Lancey's Brigade, a Loyalist military unit which had been raiding the Neutral Ground for cattle and supplies, and he identified himself as a Loyalist.

+Searching through André's clothes, the three militia men discovered documents of his secret communication with Benedict Arnold.
 The militiamen, all local yeomen farmers, refused André's attempt to bribe them, and delivered the officer to the Continental Army.
-Arnold's plans to surrender West Point to the British were revealed and foiled, and André was convicted and hanged as a spy.
+Arnold's plans to surrender West Point to the British were foiled, although he got wind of his exposure and before he was arrested, safely escaped to British territory.
+André was convicted as a spy.
+He was hanged on October 2, little more than a week after he was captured.

 With George Washington's personal recommendation, the United States Congress awarded Paulding, Williams, and Van Wart the first military decoration of the United States, the silver medal known as the Fidelity Medallion.
 Each of the three also received federal pensions of $200 a year.
 New York State granted them each lands for farms.

 The celebrated trio were commemorated far and wide as popular heroes after the patriots won the war.
 By an act of Congress, the new state of Ohio (1803) included the counties named Paulding, Van Wert (anglicized spelling), and Williams.
 Paulding was held in particularly high regard by early American historians, as the standard 19th-century accounts credited him with the decision-making and initiative at the scene.